syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 # BPMN ExpandedSubProcess and its customization

 A ExpandedSubProcess is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.
+It is represented by a rounded rectangle.

 ExpandedSubProcess is the extended version of Group.